MPhil Geographical Research

 B.A.
 Environmental Science and Public Policy Harvard University 2018

 I am a doctoral student in Yale's combined degree in Anthropology and Forestry & Environmental Studies.
-My research engages climate change as an issue of culture, knowledge, power, and justice.
+My research engages climate change as an issue of knowledge, power, and justice.
 Humans have long used climate to mediate moral relationships across difference: society and god, empire and colony, human and nonhuman.
-Through the idea of climate, weather becomes imbued with spiritual, ethical, economic, ecological, and now global meaning.
-But the mediator has become an agent of our own making.
-By our accidental cultivation of the atmosphere with greenhouse gases climate now transforms not only the physical world, but human institutions, politics, and imagination.
+Through the idea of climate, weather becomes imbued with spiritual, ethical, economic, ecological, and, most recently, global meaning.
+But the mediator has become an agent of our own making: by our accidental cultivation of the atmosphere with greenhouse gases climate now actively transforms not only the physical world, but human institutions, politics, and imagination.

 Christian is a proud first generation college student from Southern California.